 "Next to getting married and having my children, this is the most amazing moment of my life," Melissa DePew, a Blues fan since the 1970s, told the St. Louis Post-Dispatch newspaper.

-- Hong Kong's legislature has suspended meetings following the violent clashes between police and protesters who oppose a bill allowing extradition to mainland China.
+St. Louis fans celebrate after the Blues scored a goal during the first period of Game 7 of the NHL hockey Stanley Cup Final.
+Scott Kane / AP Want to receive the Morning Rundown in your inbox?
+Sign up here.
+Plus Hong Kong's legislature has suspended meetings following the violent clashes between police and protesters who oppose a bill allowing extradition to mainland China.
+THINK about it

-— Jose Diaz, a 50-year-old Venezuelan waiting in a massive line to buy gas in the city of Maracay.
+Jose Diaz, a 50-year-old Venezuelan waiting in a massive line to buy gas in the city of Maracay.
+One fun thing

 An American icon who holds many of baseball's records to this day is now poised to break another one with an old jersey.